deetonn/OpenClicker/README.md

 ## Reasoning
 I recently watched a video from [Eric Parker](https://www.youtube.com/watch?v=pN6VyYOfLIk) on YouTube which is fairly old, but made me realize that applications like this should be readily available without having to run the risk of having malware installed on your system.

+The fact that this [MALWARE](https://sourceforge.net/projects/orphamielautoclicker/) is so readily available (its the first result on Google to this day, 4 years later) is mind boggling.

 That being said, this application achieves that, and soon, much more.
 ## Requirements
 * DirectX11